 Teaching with Technology

-This section of the Teaching Guide addresses different forms of technology as they relate to different sites of instruction: communication between instructors and students, classroom tools, and tools for homework, study, and collaboration outside of class or section.
-You will also find a checklist of matters to consider when choosing an instructional technology, a brainstorming worksheet, and links to websites where you can learn more.
-Finally, the section addresses a number of practical concerns that have arisen on campus about web-based tools (such as blog sites and social networking sites) hosted outside UC Berkeley.
+This section of the Teaching Guide addresses different forms of technology as they relate to different sites of instruction: classroom tools; communication between instructors and students; and tools for homework, study, and collaboration outside of class or section.
+The section addresses a number of practical concerns that have arisen on campus about web-based tools hosted outside UC Berkeley.
+Finally, you will find a checklist of matters to consider when choosing an instructional technology, a brainstorming worksheet, and links to websites where you can learn more.

 In This Section